PARKDALE

 With a wide selection that reflects the neighbourhood’s diversity, Parkdale Fruit Market is a go-to stop for quick top-ups and seasonal finds.

-Did you know?
+Did You Know?
 Buying produce in season often means better flavour and a lower environmental footprint.

 1487 Queen West